springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The pages of this product use semantically-correct markup that meets the HTML5 specification for all interface elements.
+<br><br>
 Third party advertising scripts may inject content that omits start and end tags, contains duplicate attributes or contains illegally nested elements.
 When we become aware of active advertisements with these problems, we immediately take steps to remove that advertisement from our pages.
 </td>
 </tr>